sph-huynh/case-studies-eleventy/src/posts/hcd-strategy.md

 allcontent:
 - title: "<p>Approach</p>"
   subtitle: ''
+  textcontent: "<p>The project followed the Double Diamond approach, as we needed
-  textcontent: "<p>We first aimed to understand as much as possible - this meant interviewing
-    stakeholders, exploring existing information, and researching the competition.</p>"
+    to understand what the full scope of the challenges was, before heading into solutioning.</p><p>We first aimed to understand as much as possible - this meant interviewing stakeholders, exploring existing information, and researching the competition.</p><p>Objectives were defined at the end of the Define stage, allowing us to descope items that wouldn't fit into our timeline or we didn't have resources for.</p>"
+- title: ''
+  subtitle: ''
+  textcontent: "<p>A problem we uncovered was that many volunteers felt disempowered
+    due to their position title, and not knowing where their authority started or ended.
+It became very clear that volunteers had similar yet distinct challenges depending on what role they played in the organisation.
+Therefore, a large emphasis on representation (of roles) in ideation and prioritisation sessions.</p><p>This included equal representation in discovery (interviewing), challenge priortisation and risk assessment, solution ideation, <em>and</em> solution priortisation.</p>"
 - title: "<p>Outcome</p>"
   subtitle: ''
   textcontent: "<p>The initiative provided the leadership team with a clear roadmap